akeneo/pim-helpcenter/content/md/assets/family-by-family-pam-migration.md

 Run `php bin/console akeneo:connectivity-connection:create migrations_pam`

-Store these credentials into a credential file containing 4 lines:
+Store these credentials into a credential file named `credentials` containing 4 lines in the root of the CsvToAsset folder:
 - clientId,
 - secret,
 - username